 It is important that you, no matter what your background is, familiarise yourself with the approaches used at Warwick.
 The fact that you may not have written essays before coming to this University is not an acceptable excuse.
 You must take the initiative to ensure you have all the skills needed to produce good work as it is expected here, and the referencing and plagiarism tutorial that forms part of the PDM will help with this.
 Bear in mind that there will be slight differences between what departments require so do not assume that the approach will be exactly the same if you are taking a module in another department.

-There are numerous online resources to help you grasp proper academic referencing including the Library and The Centre for Student Careers & Skills.
+There are numerous online resources to help you grasp proper academic referencing including the Library, The Centre for Student Careers & Skills and Global PAD.
 We have a dedicated Economics Librarian coming to the Department regularly.

 If you are ever in doubt about referencing and avoiding plagiarism speak to your module tutor or your Personal Tutor before you submit your piece of work.